rothsandro/eleventy-notes/Notes/Writing Notes.md

 ---
 sort: 1
-tags: ["writing"]
+tags: [notes]
 ---

 All your notes are plain text files using `.md` as file extension.
 You can use the default Markdown syntax and front matter.
+Eleventy Notes uses [markdown-it](https://github.com/markdown-it/markdown-it), which supports CommonMark syntax.

 ## Custom note title

 The file name is automatically used as the title of your note.
-Add a custom title to your note by adding a `title` property to the front matter.
+Add a custom title by adding a `title` property to the front matter:

 ```markdown
 ---